MattFiler/OpenCAGE/README.md

 ### OpenCAGE is an open source modding toolkit for Alien: Isolation, powered by [CathodeLib](https://github.com/OpenCAGE/CathodeLib), which allows access to a range of configurations and content through a graphical interface.

-The toolkit is broken down into four main sections: configurations, scripting, behaviour trees, and content.
+The toolkit is broken down into four main sections: configurations, scripting, behaviour trees, and assets.

-## Configuration editors support:
+## Configuration editor supports:

 * **Difficulty Settings** - difficulty specific modifiers for character senses and alien configurations.
 * **Alien Behaviour Parameters** - search radius, vent roam ranges, search time, and director AI settings.